The BHLDN x Free People Collab Is A Boho Dream

 The floor-length style of this frock has sheer white cascading on top of a knee-length slip, and there are three sets of striped ruffles for additional detail.
 A waterfall of frills frames the open back, allowing the bodice to be the center point of this masterpiece.

 Pop that shoulder with this ruffled mini dress.
-It has intricate lace cutwork details at the hem and the sleeves for a delicate silhouette.
+It has intricate lace cutwork details at the hem and sleeves for a delicate silhouette.
 Instead of a zipper, it has a button-back to add to the daintiness of the style.
 Plus, it's strapless bra-friendly.

 The Arwen Maxi has that bit of sultriness and oomph for a one-of-a-kind romantic bridesmaid dress.
 It's a crocheted wonder covered with head-to-toe stitching, and there is no liner, so it's entirely sheer.
 This might alarm you — who wants to walk down their friend's aisle showcasing everything?
 However, you could easily wear a slip underneath for additional comfort, just like the model in the picture.